startling/argent/README.markdown

    --h, --help   Display this help message and exit.
 ```

-There are more at [this other page](https://github.com/startling/argent/blob/master/examples.markdown)
+There are more over at [this other page](https://github.com/startling/argent/blob/master/examples.markdown).

 ## Todo:
-* flags that can take arguments
+* Flags that can take arguments -- like `--flag argument`.
-* type checking
+* Type checking; for now you have to assume everything will come in as strings.
-* colorized help output?
+* Colorized help output?
-* clean up the codebase, as always.
+* Clean up the codebase, as always.